Productivity

 That independence means you can focus on what you do best.
 Your whole business will thrive because everyone will be operating at a high level in whatever it is they specialize in, rather than you trying to do everyone’s job.

-There’s the old saying that a boss tells you what to do but a leader shows you what to do, and there’s a lot of truth in that.
+There’s the old saying that a boss tells you what to do but a leader shows you what to do, a principle validated by a survey by SHRM, which found that 58% of employees prioritize integrity in their leaders, associating honorable and ethical conduct with high job satisfaction and morale.

 There’s a difference between micromanaging and showing the way.
-Micromanaging means your watching a person’s every move, that you’re criticizing everything they do, which means you’re basically doing their job for them.
+Micromanaging means you are watching a person’s every move, that you’re criticizing everything they do, which means you’re basically doing their job for them.

 Leading by example, on the other hand, means you’re giving them examples of what they should do, giving advice, but leaving the actual doing to them.